Should you give away free digital downloads? Definitely. Here's why.

 - When you create a free digital download, you’re creating a lead magnet, and as the name suggests, they’re fantastic for attracting leads and bringing them onto your email list.

-- Ideally, you should give away free content year-round by hosting it and offering it to anyone who visits your website or storefront.
+- Ideally, you should give away free content year-round by hosting it and offering it to anyone who visits your website.

 - Eventually, however, you’ll need to change what you offer (or, at a minimum, refresh it).
 When that happens, use the seasonality of your industry and major shopping holidays as your starting points.